ehealthsuisse/EPR-by-example/files/PIXFeed.md

 #### Response Message

 The PIX V3 Feed service responds with a message indicating the success of the transaction.
-A raw version of a response message may be found **[here](https://github.com/ehealthsuisse/EPD-by-example/tree/main/samples/ITI-44_response.xml)**.
+A raw version of a response message may be found [here](https://github.com/ehealthsuisse/EPD-by-example/tree/main/samples/ITI-44_response.xml).

 ### Transport Protocol

-The primary system shall send the request messages to the registry of the community using the http POST binding as defined in the **[W3C SOAP specification][soap]**.
+The primary system shall send the request messages to the registry of the community using the http POST binding as defined in the [W3C SOAP specification][soap].
 It may look like:

 ```http linenums="1"
 POST /PIXV3FeedService HTTP/1.1